abhishek8434/seleniumwithPython/README.md

 # Setting Up Selenium with Python in Visual Studio Code (VSCode)

 ## Project Structure
 ```
 automationwithpython/
-├── venv/                # Virtual environment (do not modify files here)
 ├── tests/               # Folder for your Selenium test scripts
 │   └── test_script.py   # Example Python file for your Selenium code
 └── README.md            # Documentation for the project